tingxiang-ji/tingxiang-ji.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: &nbsp;📖 New preprint: Exploring the Potentials and Challenges of Using Large Language Models for the Analysis of Transcriptional Regulation of Long Non-coding RNAs.  <a href="https://arxiv.org/abs/2411.03522">https://arxiv.org/abs/2411.03522</a>
 - *2024.10*: &nbsp;🎉 One paper is accepted by IEEE BigData 2024.
 - *2024.10*: &nbsp;💻 I give a tutorial at <a href="https://dsaa2024.dsaa.co/program-at-a-glance.html">DSAA</a> about <a href="https://ieeexplore.ieee.org/abstract/document/10722771">"Adversarial Robustness in Graph Neural Networks"</a>.
 - *2024.10*: &nbsp;📖 New preprint: Robustness Reprogramming for Representation Learning.  <a href="https://arxiv.org/abs/2410.04577">https://arxiv.org/abs/2410.04577</a>